rrep/FastAI-Deeplearning-AiTAProject/README.md

 Data set from this article:
 https://dvc.org/blog/a-public-reddit-dataset

-And used the Fast.ai library, which is a simplified overlay of Pytorch, Pandas, Numpy, SKLearn and other packages.
+And used the Fast.ai library, which is a simplified overlay of Pytorch, Pandas, Numpy, and other packages.

 The Fast.ai quickstart guide can be found here. https://docs.fast.ai/text.html They also offer a MOOC!
 And it is awesome.